segersniels/segersniels.github.io/_posts/2018-04-03-supdock-in-go?.md

 As I mainly spend my days inside a terminal, I have a ton of utilities that assist me during the day.
 One of them is my tool [`supdock`](https://github.com/segersniels/supdock) that I use as an assisting tool that wraps around the basic docker command (`alias docker="supdock"`).

 I also have a running container count in my prompt.
 Which basically executes a docker command every time the prompt get redrawn.
 In combination with the alias this results in the docker command being executed through `node` which slows down the process quite a bit with it's single threaded performance.
-My prompt was getting noticeable slower.
+My prompt was getting noticeably slower.

 So I rewrote `supdock` in Go ([`supdock-go`](https://github.com/segersniels/supdock-go)) to see how much of a difference in performance there actually is.